 This device is designed to minimize end-product cost and size while operating in demanding automotive environments.
-The LM61440-Q1 can be set to operate in the range of 200 kHz through 2.2 MHz using its RT pin.
 Operation at 2.1 MHz allows for the use of small passive components.
-State-of-the-art current limit function allows the use of the inductors that are optimized for 4-A regulators.
+State-of-the-art current limit function allows the use of inductors optimized for 4-A and 6-A regulators.
 In addition, this device has low unloaded current consumption, which is desirable for off-battery, always on applications.
 The low shutdown current and high maximum operating voltage also allow for the elimination of an external load switch and input transient protection.
 To further reduce system cost, an advanced PGOOD output is provided, which can often eliminate the use of an external reset or supervisory device.

-The LM61440-Q1 devices are AEC-Q100-qualified and have electrical characteristics ensured up to a maximum junction temperature of 150°C.
+The LM61460-Q1 devices are AEC-Q100-qualified and have electrical characteristics ensured up to a maximum junction temperature of 150°C.